Estimation and Inference in Boundary Discontinuity Designs: Distance-Based Methods: Estimation and Inference

-This theorem establishes asymptotically valid inference procedures using the distance-based local polynomial treatment effect estimator $\widehat{\vartheta}(\bx)$.
-For uniform inference, an additional restriction on the assignment boundary $\B$ is imposed: the De-Giorgi perimeter condition can be verified when the boundary of $\{\by \in \A_t: \d(\by,\bx)/h \in \supp(k)\}$ is a curve of length no greater than $h$ up to a constant; since the set is contained in a $h$-ball centered at $\bx$, the curve length condition holds as long as the curve $\B \cap \{\by \in \mathbb{R}^2: \d(\by,\bx) \leq h\}$ is not ``too wiggly''.
-In other words, the one-dimensional boundary $\B$ can not be ``too long''.
+This theorem establishes asymptotically valid inference procedures based on the distance-based local polynomial treatment-effect estimator $\widehat{\vartheta}(\bx)$.
+For uniform inference, an additional geometric restriction on the assignment boundary $\B$ is required.
+Specifically, the De Giorgi perimeter condition can be verified when the boundary of the set $\{\by\in\A_t:(2t-1)\d(\by,\bx)/h\in\supp(K)\}$ has length of order $h$.
+Because this set is contained in a constant multiple of an $h$-ball centered at $\bx$ when $K$ is compactly supported, the condition holds provided that the local segment $\B\cap\{\by\in\mathbb{R}^2:\d(\by,\bx)\lesssim h\}$ is not excessively irregular.
+Intuitively, the one-dimensional boundary $\B$ must not be locally ``too long" or highly oscillatory.